appbaseio/Docs/content/docs/reactivesearch/react-searchbox/quickstart.md

 ### Basic Usage

 This example demonstrates the usage of some of the props available with `react-searchbox`.
-Please go over [here](/docs/reactivesearch/react-searchbox/examples/) to check it out.
+Please go over [here](/docs/reactivesearch/react-searchbox/examples/#basic-usage) to check it out.

 ### Controlled Usage

 In this example we can see the usage of `search-box` component in a controlled way using the `value` and `onChange` props and also how to use the `transformRequest` prop to get in more context from an extrenal API.
-Please go over [here](/docs/reactivesearch/react-searchbox/examples/) to check it out.
+Please go over [here](/docs/reactivesearch/react-searchbox/examples/#controlled-usage) to check it out.

 ### Advanced Usage

 In this example, we have shown usage of the `react-table` library to display the search results in a tabular format.
 You can similarly integrate any kind of UI component - be it grid, charts, lists, sliders with the help of [`SearchComponent`](/docs/reactivesearch/react-searchbox/searchcomponent/).
-Please go over [here](/docs/reactivesearch/react-searchbox/examples/) to check it out.
+Please go over [here](/docs/reactivesearch/react-searchbox/examples/#advanced-usage) to check it out.

 ### DistinctField Prop Usage

 In this example, we have shown how to usage `distinctField` and `distinctFieldConfig` props to display distinct value documents based on the specified field.
-Please go over [here](/docs/reactivesearch/react-searchbox/examples/) to check it out.
+Please go over [here](/docs/reactivesearch/react-searchbox/examples/#distinctfield-prop-usage) to check it out.

 ### EnablePredictiveSuggestions Prop Usage

 In this example, we can see the usage of `enablePredictiveSuggestions` prop to prdict next relevant word in a serach query.
+Please go over [here](/docs/reactivesearch/react-searchbox/examples/#enablepredictivesuggestions-prop-usage) to check it out.

+### Index Prop Usage

-Please go over [here](/docs/reactivesearch/react-searchbox/examples/) to check it out.
+In this example, we can see the usage of the `index` prop in the author-search-component to explicitly specify an index to query against for the component.
+Please go over [here](/docs/reactivesearch/react-searchbox/examples/#index-prop-usage) to check it out.

+### TransformRequest Prop Usage

+In this example, we show the usage of the `transformRequest` prop, which gives us the request object whenever a query gets triggered from the search-box component.
+It allows us to either modify the request being sent or create a side-effect based on this request.
+Please go over [here](/docs/reactivesearch/react-searchbox/examples/#transformrequest-prop-usage) to check it out.

 You can check out the docs for API Reference over [here](/docs/reactivesearch/react-searchbox/apireference/).